Gylleus/citygen/README.md

 # Introduction

-This page will be used as documentation of method process and results for my thesis of generating virtual urban environments.
+This page will be used as documentation of the method process and results for my thesis of generating virtual urban environments.
 I will implement a split grammar based procedural generator and attempt an approach at an inverse procedural one.
-I will be using Unity3D as an environment for the project.
+I will use Unity3D as the environment for the project.

 ### Split Grammar

-The split grammar that I will use splits and replaces shapes into other shapes, often smaller pieces.
+The split grammar that I will use is able to split and replace one set shapes into a new set of shapes, often smaller in individual size.
 How and when such a split is performed is defined by rules.
-A simple example of three rules would be:
+Here is a simple example of three rules:

 ```markdown
 - Start -> split(Y) {0.7: Ground | N: Floors | 1: Top} [minY: 3]